 Before we continue, note that this section isn’t meant to downplay the effects of such horrific events.
 Rather, this aims to highlight examples of the positive economic history that came from it.

-- Instant noodles – After WWII, Japan experienced food shortages causing many Japanese to grow hungry.
-That’s when Momofuku Ando created the method of flash-frying noodles, so people can cook them quickly in boiling water.
+• Instant noodles – Japan experienced food shortages after WWII, causing many Japanese to grow hungry.
+That’s when Momofuku Ando created the method of flash-frying noodles so people could cook them quickly in boiling water.
 As a result, instant ramen became a staple in Japanese households and American college dorms today.

-You can see the teachings of the Art of War echo in modern conflicts.
+You can see the teachings of the Art of War echo in modern conflicts in war economics.
 Take Russia for example.
 Many of its troops ran out of food and fuel as the conflict continued.

 Once you apply the examples from earlier, you’ll understand why war economies needed careful planning.
 A lack of funding can turn into a supply shortage for your troops.